 Earlier this week, BMI filed a suit against a restaurant called “Pianos” where the song “Talk Dirty To Me” by the band Poison (among other songs) proved a toxic brew.
 The suit filed by BMI and a number of copyright holders seeks an injunction, attorneys fees, and statutory damages, which can amount to as much as $150,000 per infringement.

-The bottom line is this: If you’re operating a bar or restaurant, larger than 3750 square feet, and/or playing music through a system of more than 6 loudspeakers, you need licenses from these Performing Rights Organizations, or you could find yourself on the receiving end of one of these lawsuits.
+The bottom line rule of thumb is this: If you're operating a bar or restaurant, larger than 3750 square feet, and/or playing music through a system of more than 6 loudspeakers, you need licenses from these Performing Rights Organizations, or you could find yourself on the receiving end of one of these lawsuits.

 If you’re a bar or restaurant owner and you don’t already have your license(s)., you may wish to consult your entertainment lawyer, to determine what’s required.
 Of course if you’re contacted by one of these organizations, consult your attorney right away… BEFORE you respond.